yifeifang/cse481wi18/UNFINISHED-Lab-18:-Map-annotation-from-a-web-interface.md

 To work on the backend, you will need to subscribe the the `/user_actions` topic and add or remove poses as requested by the UserAction.
 A third component your team members can work on is the interactive marker interface.

+Below, we give a few instructions for the backend team, but the majority of the instructions are for the web frontend.

 # Download prereqs
 ```
 sudo apt-get install ros-indigo-rosbridge-server ros-indigo-tf2-web-republisher ros-indigo-interactive-marker-proxy